 The amount of people who use all their vacation days has dropped in recent years in the US.
 It’s become an increasingly prominent trend among the younger generation of workers.
 According to the annual Allianz Travel Insurance Vacation Confidence Index; as many as 25% of millennials reported feeling nervous when requesting time off, as opposed to 14% of Gen X’ers and 6% of workers aged 55+.
 There is a growing sense with millennials that they need to demonstrate commitment to the job – even if it comes at a cost to their mental and physical health.

 Protecting their professional image

 Unfortunately, these stats are even more common with millennial women.
 It’s reported only 46% of them used their full vacation time.
 Women are more likely to feel guilty, replaceable, or want to demonstrate “complete dedication” to their work.
 Women also worry about the effect of their absence on their job.
 They have fears of returning to too much work, or that no one else can effectively complete their tasks.
-Young women are more concerned with these fears than young men, with more men taking advantage of their vacation days.
+Young women are more concerned with these fears than young men, with more men taking their vacation days.

 Vacations help employees and businesses

 Not taking time to refresh and recharge can take a toll on your health, leaving employees burnt out and demotivated.
 Vacations actually promote improved mental health and boosted productivity.
 They make coming back to unsolved issues or extra emails worth the time away.
 Employees are also likely to come back with increased creativity and reduced exhaustion.
 Even though post-vacation blues can kick in once back in the office, don’t be discouraged from taking time off.
 The long-term benefits are well worth the struggle, even after the short-term benefits have faded.